Raphael Cartoons: Commission and the tapestries

 Raphael knew that the final product of his work would be produced by craftsmen rendering his design in another medium; his efforts are therefore entirely concentrated on strong compositions and broad effects, rather than felicitous handling or detail.
 It was partly this that made the designs so effective when later reproduced in reduced print versions.

 The cartoons are painted in a glue distemper medium on many sheets of paper glued together (as can be seen in the full-size illustrations).
 They are now mounted on a canvas backing and are in general in very good condition apart from some fading of the colours.

-The cartooms are all slightly over 3 m (3 yd) tall, and from 3 to 5 m (3 to 5 yd) wide, with the figures being over-lifesize.
+The cartoons are all slightly over 3 m (9 feet 10 inches) tall, and from 3 to 5 m (9 feet 10 inches to 16 feet 5 inches) wide, with the figures being over-lifesize.
 The cartoons are mirror-images of the finished tapestries, which were worked from behind.
 Raphael's workshop would have assisted in the completion of the cartoons which were finished with great care.
 The cartoons show a much greater range of colours and more subtle gradation than could be reproduced in a tapestry.
 Some small preparatory drawings also survive: one for The Conversion of the Proconsul is also in the Royal Collection, and the Getty Museum in Malibu has a figure study of St Paul Rending His Garments.
 There would have been other drawings for all the subjects, which have been lost; it was from these that the first prints were made.

 The tapestries had very wide and elaborate borders, also designed by Raphael, which these cartoons omit; presumably they had their own cartoons.
 Some of the side borders are separate pieces.
 The borders included ornamentation in an imitation of Ancient Roman relief sculpture and carved porphyry, as well as scenes from the life of Leo.
 They were themselves very influential, and sometimes used for other tapestries.

 The cartoons were probably completed in 1516 and were then sent to Brussels, where the Vatican tapestries were woven by the workshop of Pieter van Aelst.

-The first delivery was in 1517, and seven were displayed in the Chapel for Christmas Day in 1519 (then as now, their display was reserved for special occasions).
+The first delivery was in 1517, and seven were displayed in the chapel for Christmas Day in 1519 (then as now, their display was reserved for special occasions).